 To administer an effective CSAT survey, research the best survey questions to ask customers.

-Social media monitoring means observing social media platforms for brand mentions, competitors, or general industry trends.
+Monitoring your social media means observing social media platforms for brand mentions, competitors, or general industry trends.

 Pro tip: You can even use social media for customer service.

-Customer engagement starts from the first touchpoint and incorporates all interactions, including the time customers spend with your brand and the actions they take throughout their journey.
+The engagement of customers start from the first touchpoint and incorporates all interactions, including the time customers spend with your brand and the actions they take throughout their journey.

 Activation rate can be calculated by taking the number of user sessions divided by the number of activities completed by users.